 However, it's possible to enjoy a night out in Japan without the inclusion of alcohol.
 Activities such as karaoke and bowling can be enjoyed late into the night, while manga cafes and gaming arcades also make great alternative hangouts to bars.

 An evening at an izakaya is an excellent way to immerse yourself in Japan's nightlife culture.
 These casual taverns' lively, laid-back atmosphere make them popular places for groups of friends or coworkers to relax and let off steam.

 In an izakaya, the emphasis is just as much on eating as it is on drinking.
 The food menu generally consists of a diverse range of small, inexpensive, dishes to be shared by everyone at the table.
 Typical offerings include edamame, yakitori (grilled meat on skewers), karaage (fried chicken), tofu and grilled fish.
 A small dish, included in the per-person cover charge some places levy on customers, may be brought to you before you've ordered anything.

-There's also a wide variety of drinks available, including standard beer and spirits, plus Japanese classics such as sake (hot and cold), umeshu (plum wine) and shochu (a distilled spirit).
+There's also a wide variety of drinks available, including standard beer and spirits, plus Japanese classics such as sake (hot and cold), umeshu (plum wine) and shochu (a Japanese spirit).
 If you're feeling thirsty, many izakaya offer nomihodai, or all-you-can-drink plans.
 These typically last for a set amount of time (usually one to two hours) and enable you to drink as much as you want from a designated section of the menu.

 On busy nights, some izakaya have a two-hour time limit for all customers, after which you may be asked to vacate your table for new arrivals.